krux/hiera-aws-secretsmanager/README.md

 Only returns `secret_string`.
 There is no way to return `secret_binary` or any other attribute from the secret.

-There is no way to disable the first step of caching all secret names.
+There is no way to skip caching of secret names.